Linkeragon59/RhythmShooter/README.md

 ###To do list:

 - Add/Finish to create more ennemies
-- Add/ Finish to create more stages
+- Add/Finish to create more stages
 - Improve the AI (make it able to learn to avoid enemies' laser)
 - Improve the functioning of the "Reset Save" of the title.